ShyftNetwork/veriscope/README.md

 # Welcome to Veriscope
 This is a code repository.
-For documentation, please refer to [https://docs.veriscope.network](https://docs.veriscope.network).
+For documentation, please refer to [https://docs.veriscope.network](https://docs.veriscope.network){:target="_blank" rel="noopener"}.